yorshka20/win11-desktop/README.md

 - we don't operate `store` in components part, instead we use `dispatcher` to trigger the operations of store.
 - we don't operate `components` in `context` part, instead we use a `proxyOperation` to do the tasks in component modules.
-- TODO: currently it's just a mass. optimizations are needed.
+- _TODO_: currently it's just a mass. optimizations are needed.